bbauska/W3Cx-4of5-thru-May-2024/README.md

 </details>

-In *line 11*, notice how we detect whether the current button is an analog trigger (L2 or R2 on Xbox360 or PS2/PS3 gamepads).
+In <i>line 11</i>, notice how we detect whether the current button is an analog trigger (L2 or R2 on Xbox360 or PS2/PS3 gamepads).

 Next, we'll integrate it into the mainloop code.
 Note that we also need